Out of the blue, my wife suggested, “Let’s go to The Cities today.”

 Me: “Why don’t these &^%$# pegs line up?”

-Her: “If you swear I am not going to help you.”
+Her: “If you are going to swear I am not going to help you.”

 Me: “If I can’t swear I am not going to put your desk together.”

 Her: Gazing at the instructions on the floor.
-“We are not doing it like it shows..”
+“We are doing it wrong..”

 Me: “What do you mean?”